joshswan/konfiguration/README.md

 ### Environment variables

-Environment variables are merged into the configuration after all files are loaded and are type-cast to match the value in the configuration files, if one exists.
+Environment variables are merged into the configuration after all files are loaded.
+They are type-cast to match the value in the configuration files, if one exists (e.g. if you have `port: 3000` in a config file and an environment variable `PORT=80` will be merged in to the `port` key as `80` despite being `"80"` in `process.env`).

 #### NODE_CONFIG